-For creating a file that could be imported into Obi to represent the structure of the book, you need to use a text editor preferably with XHTML markup tools.
+For creating an XHTML file that could be imported into Obi to represent the structure of the book, you need to use a text editor preferably with XHTML markup tools.
 In such an application, type out all the section and subsection names present in the book to be produced in Obi in the correct sequence on separate lines.
-Thereafter, select and markup each section name as headings using the built in markup tools.
-The result will be that these section names will have tags such as <h1> and </h1> before and after them respectively.
+After that, select and mark up each section name as headings using the built-in markup tools.
+After doing so, the section names will have tags such as <h1> and </h1> before and after them respectively.
 As per the semantics, mark up all section and subsection names with their relative heading level tags.
 Finally, this file will have to be saved with a .html extension.

 Step 3: Record or import audio files

 If you are recording the content live, you will have to record one section at a time.
-You will have to select a section in the TOC or Content view, start recording and then read out the corresponding text from the print book.
+You should select a section in the TOC or Content view, start recording and then read out the corresponding text from the print book.
 See the topic Live Recording for more information.
 You may note that it is important to use the “Start Monitoring” feature every time you start a new recording session to set the correct audio level.
 The Audio Clues may be useful for visually impaired users in choosing an audio level that is not too low.
-The unique <a href="http://www.daisy.org/daisypedia/description-various-functions-in-obi#changingthetodosttatus>Todo marking feature should be used during live recording for placing marks on those portions of audio which require the attention of the book producer after recording.
+The unique Todo marking feature should be used during live recording for placing marks on those portions of audio which require the attention of the book producer after recording.
 These marks may be placed by the book recorder at the places he/she makes mistakes that are difficult to fix while reading the book.

-If you have audio files containing recording of book contents, you can import them into the Obi project instead of live recording.
+If you have audio files containing the recording of book contents, you can import them into the Obi project instead of live recording.
 If you have separate audio files for each section in your book, then you can import the corresponding audio file in each of the sections in Obi.
-However, if the audio files contain recording of more than one section, you can import what you have in the first section and then shift the audio to different section during editing using the cut and paste method.
+However, if the audio files contain the recording of more than one section, you can import what you have in the first section and then shift the audio to different section during editing using the cut and paste method.
 See the topic Importing Audio Files for more information on these processes.

 Audio editing should begin with Phrase Detection.
 You should Apply Phrase Detection after you have finished recording or importing audio files.
 Based on the preceding silence phrase or values you choose, Obi will break the existing phrases into several phrases based on the detection of silence in the audio.
 See the topic Auto-Splitting the Phrase for applying phrase detection.

-Step 5: Cleanup, review Meta Data and book structureIf your recording includes page announcements, you should mark all those phrases containing recording such as page 1, page 2 etc. as pages.
+If your recording includes page announcements, you should mark all those phrases containing recording such as page 1, page 2 etc. as pages.
 See the topic Pages and Special Roles for working with pages in Obi.

 After editing the book audio, use the information in the topic Cleaning Unreferenced Audio to delete unwanted audio files from your project.
-It is important to note that till this operation is performed, it is possible to restore any audio that you had previously deleted during editing.
+It is important to note that until this operation is performed, it is possible to restore any audio that you had previously deleted during editing.
 If this command is not used, the project folder will contain those unused audio files, and unnecessarily occupy additional space on the storage media.

 See the topic Metadata View to provide mandatory and recommended information about the book such as author, publisher etc. in the project.